-• Five chapter exams will be given to assess a student's mastery of topics covered in the assigned chapters.
-Students should use these exams as feedback for progress in the course and readiness for the mid-term and final exams.
-Chapter exams are found in Blackboard and are taken without supervision, following the NTCC Academic Honesty and Academic Ethics policy.
-A chapter exam should be taken during the open window from 8am Friday through midnight Tuesday of the posted week (with the exception of Exam 5, which is open 8am Wednesday - midnight Friday, May 7-9).
-Students can use instructor-provided reference information such as a periodic table, a list of equations, and a non-programmable calculator.
+• Four exams will be given to assess a student's mastery of topics covered in the assigned chapters.
+They typically cover two units (each unit is approximately two chapters).
+Each exam is taken in Blackboard unsupervised following the NTCC Academic Honesty and Academic Ethics policy and must be taken during the scheduled window of time that runs from 8am Sunday through midnight Tuesday.
+Students may use instructor-provided reference information such as a periodic table, a list of equations, and a non-programmable calculator.